FelixKratz/JupyterApp-mac/README.md

 ![Image](Images/settingsPane.png) <br>
 The settings allow you to change some default behaviour to your liking. <br>
 * Disabling the automatic start of jupyter servers altogether (essentially turning this app into a clunky web browser)
-* Using jupyter notebooks instead of jupyter labs, as some people prefer notebooks over labs
+* Using jupyter notebooks instead of jupyter labs for the "Right Click -> Jupyter here" Finder action, as some people prefer notebooks over labs
 * Adding custom jupyter startup flags for a full list of flags run: jupyter lab --help-all <br>
  The flags "--port, --port-retries, --NotebookApp.token, --NotebookApp.open_browser and --NotebookApp.notebook_dir" are always set by the system to handle invoking a new server and setting up the token, port, directory, etc. so those should not be specified there.